tsteur/sublimetext-tita/README.md

  * To use snippets just start typing "alloy"

 ### Troubleshooting
-* Getting an error like "[Decode error - output not utf-8]"?
+* Getting an error like `[Decode error - output not utf-8]`?
 Adjust encoding in Tita User-Settings.

 ### TODO
  * Run on iOS device